lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 * `requestUpdate()`
 * `updateComplete: Promise<boolean>`

-You can also create controllers that are specific to HTMLElement, ReactiveElement, LitElement and require more of those APIs, or even controllers that are tied to a specific element class or other interface.
+You can also create controllers that are specific to `HTMLElement`, `ReactiveElement`, `LitElement` and require more of those APIs; or even controllers that are tied to a specific element class or other interface.

-LitElement and ReactiveElement are controller hosts, but hosts can also be other objects like base classes from other web components libraries, components from frameworks, or other controllers.
+`LitElement` and `ReactiveElement` are controller hosts, but hosts can also be other objects like base classes from other web components libraries, components from frameworks, or other controllers.

-### Building controller from other controllers
+### Building controllers from other controllers

 Controllers can be composed of other controllers as well.
 To do this create a child controller and forward the host to it.